 International students have additional admissions requirements.

 Although a study abroad experience is not required, it is strongly recommend because it helps students become more competitive in a global market.
 The Jon M. Huntsman School of Business has its own study abroad program to help students get ahead globally.

-Office: BUS 309
+Office: EBB 309